Best practice examples illustrating the use of the NHS Identity on a range of materials and digital applications.

 Multi-NHS partnerships showing the use of a single NHS logo, and how to apply a partnership logo to a formal NHS partnership.

-Use of the NHS Identity and the NHS Constitution graphic device on reports by NHS Trusts and Foundation Trusts, National NHS organisations, Clinical Commissioning Groups and partnerships.
+Use of the NHS Identity and the NHS Constitution graphic device on reports by NHS Trusts and Foundation Trusts, National NHS organisations, clinical commissioning groups and partnerships.
+Some of these examples show clinical commissioning groups which were replaced by integrated care systems (ICSs) on 1st July 2022.

 Exterior building and interior way-finding signage for NHS organisations and use of the primary care logo on primary care contractors’ exterior and interior signage including fascias.